-For a theory possessing the causality, imposing or not imposing the no big-bang condition leads to distinct models.
-In \cite{CDT:SFT:AW}, the model was defined by setting $Y = 0$, whereas in this paper we adopt the choice \rf{PureCDT_Y}, which coincides with that of \cite{CDT:SFT:ALWWZ} and ensures that the no big-bang condition is satisfied.
+For a theory possessing the causality, imposing or not imposing the no-big-bang condition leads to distinct models.
+In \cite{CDT:SFT:AW}, the model was defined by setting $Y = 0$, whereas in this paper we adopt the choice \rf{PureCDT_Y}, which coincides with that of \cite{CDT:SFT:ALWWZ} and ensures that the no-big-bang condition is satisfied.